Malaspina family: History

-Albert's son, the Marquis Obizzo I Malaspina (d.
-1185), initially fought against Frederick Barbarossa the Holy Roman Emperor, supporting rioting commoners.
+Albert's son, the Marquis Obizzo I Malaspina (died 1185), initially fought against Frederick Barbarossa the Holy Roman Emperor, supporting rioting commoners.
 After the emperor took control of the conflict, Obizzo changed sides, supporting him in his fight against Milan in 1157.
 The emperor rewarded Obizzo, granting him the right to rule over the territories of Liguria, Lunigiana, Lombardy and Emilia.
 In 1176, after escorting Barbarossa to Pavia, Obizzo surprised him by deciding to ally with the Lombard league and attacking the Emperor's armies.
 Because of Obizzo's betrayal, Frederick Barbarossa was defeated in the battle of Legnano.
-In the peace treaty of Costanza, the emperor forgave Obizzo and re-confirmed Obizzo's right to rule over the land he was given.
+In the peace treaty of Constance, the emperor forgave Obizzo and re-confirmed Obizzo's right to rule over the land he was given.
 Both the Battle of Legnano and the Peace of Costanza are represented in paintings conserved in the hall of Fosdinovo castle and were realized by Gaetano Bianchi at the end of the 19th century.

 Obizzo I had two sons Obizzo II Malaspina—also known as Obizzone—and Moroello I Malaspina.
 The descendants of Obizzo II founded the Spino secco ("dried thorn") branch of the family while the descendants of Moroello I founded the Spino Fiorito ("bloomed thorn") branch of the family (1221).
-Obizzo II had a son called Conrad I Malaspina, who was defined by Dante Alighieri as "the Old or The Ancient" due to his fame and long-living legacy; Conrad I is considered to be the first exponent of the Spino Secco branch.
-He obtained all of the territories over the right bank of the Magra river and the territories of Villafranca on the left bank of the Magra river.
+Obizzo II had a son called Conrad I Malaspina, who was defined by Dante Alighieri as "the Old or the Ancient" due to his fame and long-living legacy; Conrad I is considered to be the first of the Spino Secco branch.
+He obtained all of the territories over the right bank of the Magra river and the territories of Villafranca on the left bank of the river.

 Conrad I Malaspina had four children; Manfredi Malaspina, Moroello of Mulazzo, Frederick of Villafranca, and Albert Malaspina.

 Manfredi Malaspina had a son named Moroello "Vapor of Valdimagra", who was a good friend of Dante Alighieri; because of his close friendship with Manfredi and the kindness he was shown during his exile, Alighieri paid homage to the Malaspina family in the "Purgatory" section of his epic poem Divine Comedy.
 Moroello had a son named Franceschino Malaspina, who took part in the wars between Guelfs and Ghibellines, and is known to have hosted Dante Alighieri several times during his exile in Lunigiana, nominating him as his personal attorney in the difficult peace negotiations with the Bishop of Luni, Antonio Da Camilla.
 These negotiations resulted in the peace of Castelnuovo in 1306.
 Frederick of Villafranca (Brother of Conrad Malaspina The Old) had two sons; Obizzino Malaspina and Conrad Malaspina the Young, to whom Dante expressed his gratitude for the Malaspina family in the 8th canto of "Purgatory".